tresoldi/dafsa/README.md

 ## Roadmap

 Version 0.4:
-  - Work on options for nicer graphviz output (colors, widths, etc.)
   - Allow to access all options from command-line
-  - Consider adding GML export, perhaps even as a standard

 Version 0.5:
   - Profile code and make faster and less resource hungry, using